Why is it important to use patient data?

 - improve diagnosis

 - plan NHS services

 - evaluate government and NHS policy.

-Find out more in our searchable bank of case studies.
+Find out more in our explainer and searchable bank of case studies.

 How is data kept safe?

 It is essential that patient data is kept safe and secure, to protect your confidentiality.

 We need to get better at talking about the risks and any possible harms when data is used, so that people can weigh up the risks and benefits for themselves.
 It’s really important that we do this well and so we want to take some time to get it right.
 We’ll have a resource discussing these issues in more detail here soon.